ueno-llc/starter-kit-universally/README.md

 You can generate a static site by configuring the appropriate staticSiteGeneration values in `config/values.js`.
 Then run `yarn run build:static` and the static pages will be generated in build/static.

-To see the generated site, use `yarn run start:static`
+To see the generated site, use `yarn run start:static` or copy the `build/static` directory to the web server of your choice.
 Note that any error pages (e.g. 404.html) will not work without some server intelligence to send requests to the correct file.

+More information on the internals of the static site build are in the directory's [README]('/internal/scripts/static-site-generation/README.md).

 ## Updating from upstream